scottlawsonbc/audio-reactive-led-strip/README.md

 FPS = 50
 ```

 I'm using the standalone Raspberry Pi with a 144 LED strip.
 The USB Microphone that I'm using has a rate of 48000 hz.
-And I turned the FPS down to 50 but i was easily getting 90 FPS without issues.
+And I turned the FPS down to 50 but I was easily getting
+90 FPS without issues.

 I'm also using this headless so the GUI and FPS have been turned off for better performance.